sandeepdewangan/techflow/README.md

 ### Technology Used

 1. Next Js
+2. Shadcn for UI Components
+3. Tailwind CSS for Styling

 ### Package Used

 1. `next-themes`: For dark and light mode theme.
+2. AuthJS for authentication.

 ### Project Setup